 Worried about your participation levels?
 You’re certainly not alone as many of our clients are concerned with that too.
-However what we’ve come to learn over the years is that if 10% of your users are engaging with your community through responding to posts and sharing their experiences with others on a regular basis, then you’ve done really well.
-After you make the first step and actually start building your community, you should bear in mind that, not disregarding the rest of the community, you should focus your efforts on the core 10% of your community’s membership.
+However, what we’ve come to learn over the years is that if 10% of your users are engaging with your community then you’ve done really well.
+You should bear in mind that, not disregarding the rest of the community, you should focus your efforts on the core 10% of your community’s membership.

 - You can expect approx. 1 out of 20 people to sign up.
 That’s 5%.